-When Hagerty asked its community of thousands of classic car owners to choose their favourite British-built car, to mark St George’s Day, there was a clear winner: the Jaguar E-Type.
-This month, Hagerty’s Deep Dive looks at how prices of the E-Type have fluctuated since the model’s introduction.
+When Hagerty asked its community of thousands of classic car owners to choose their favourite British-built car, to mark the last St George’s Day, there was a clear winner: the Jaguar E-Type.
+Sixty years after the sports car was revealed, the Hagerty valuation team looks at how prices of the E-Type have fluctuated over the decades.

 The Jaguar E-Type was first unveiled in March 1961 and available in roadster (Open Top Sports, or OTS) and coupé body styles.
 Combining the straight-six 3.8-litre engine and triple SU HD8 carburettors with Jaguar’s streamlined body, developed using aircraft engineer Martin Sawyer’s designs, it was an instant hit.
 The price – £2,098 for the roadster in the British market – also hugely undercut its rivals, a cost that would be the equivalent to £47,000 today.

 Hagerty looked at advertised, trade and our own Hagerty Price Guide data to see how values have changed since its introduction.
 We chose the 1961 E-Type roadster, the first of which came with a flat floor.
 Although quickly updated for practical reasons, these early cars are now the most prized by collectors: Hagerty Price Guide values show a 25 per cent uplift over the standard cars, on average £147,500 compared with £110,075.

 By December of 1961, trade values were actually higher than the car’s list price.
 A dealer in The Motor magazine advertised a six-week-old roadster resplendent in British Racing Green paintwork and with just 920 miles on the clock for £2,200.